elchs/LetoDBf/Readme.txt

  or if you application need to connect to multiple !
 LetoDBf server, check detailed params of leto_Connect() in: 7.1

- If you need to make more source changes specific for LetoDBf, you may like to encapsulte them:
+ If you need to make source changes specific for LetoDBf, to keep your source portable for usage without LetoDBf you may like to encapsulte them alike:
      #ifdef RDDLETO_CH_
         ... special for Leto
      #endif
- to keep your source portable for usage without LetoDBf.

       5.1.2 building your application